On the Folklore set and Dirichlet spectrum for matrices: Uniform approximation for Systems of linear forms and arbitrary norms

-In other words, $D>0$ is the smallest constant for which all matrices $\Omega$ are $Dt^{-n/m}$-uniformly approximable with respect to the norms $\Vert\cdot\Vert_{1}$ and $\Vert\cdot\Vert_{2}$.
-Notice that for $\|\cdot\|_{1}$ and $\|\cdot\|_{2}$ the standard maximum norms, we have $D=1$, with the upper estimate coming from Minkowski's Theorem for systems of linear forms and this value being attained for almost all matrices by well-known metrical results, see \cite{akmo,j1} for further details on the Dirichlet spectrum.
-For $0<c<D$, define the following sets
+For $\|\cdot\|_{1}$ and $\|\cdot\|_{2}$ the standard maximum norms, we have $D=1$, with the upper estimate coming from Minkowski's Theorem for systems of linear forms.
+This value is attained for Lebesgue almost all matrices by well-known metrical results.
+For any pair $(m,n)$ and norms $\|\cdot\|_{1},\|\cdot\|_{2}$ we follow \cite{akmo} and define the \textit{Dirichlet Spectrum} to be the set